HYisen/aiagent/tools/client/README.md

 # client

-client is a client that attach aiagent server mode.
+client is a client that attaches aiagent server mode.

 Simulate aiagent REPL mode user experience.

 Its goal is to help me debug aiagent server mode, especially of chat stream API.

 Not supposed to become a full-fledged client.
-Therefor, most server API and not hard-coded configs would not be supported.
+Therefore, most server API and not hard-coded configs would not be supported.

 ## Usage